learnrelay/learnrelay/content/connections/cursors-pagination.md

 }
 ```

-This would query the last 10 pokemons of the `allPokemons` connection.
+This would query the last 10 Pokemons of the `allPokemons` connection.

 ## The cursor concept

-Slicing a connection all by itself is already neat!
-If we are only interested in a few nodes, we don't have to query all of them, which could potentially be a lot.
-But what would be really powerful, is being able to query the *next* few nodes after a specific one.
+Slicing a connection by itself is already pretty neat!
+If we are only interested in a few nodes, we don't have to query all of them which may potentially be a lot.
+But what would be really powerful is to be able to query the *next* few nodes after a specific one.
 In Relay, this is done using cursors.

 A cursor can be seen as a pointer to a specific node.
 To obtain a cursor for a specific node, we can select the `cursor` field on `edges`:
 ```graphql